elastic/terraform-provider-elasticstack/generated/slo/README.md

 ### apiKeyAuth

 - **Type**: API key
-- **API key parameter name**: ApiKey
+- **API key parameter name**: Authorization
 - **Location**: HTTP header

-Note, each API key must be added to a map of `map[string]APIKey` where the key is: ApiKey and passed in as the auth context for each request.
+Note, each API key must be added to a map of `map[string]APIKey` where the key is: Authorization and passed in as the auth context for each request.

 Example